 But were the Qumran community dwellers "Essenes," that exclusive, reclusive sect of ultra-orthodox Judaists?
 What we see is a community of desert dwellers, who had the means and use of writing tables, and used them, plus the caves to store them indefinitely beyond reach of the raiding Beduoins and the rampaging Romans and whoever else came that way to do mischief in the centuries that followed.

-It is much safer to take the simpler, common sensical explanation--that is, to return to the original connection of Qumran ruins to the Essenes to the Caves.
+It is much safer and reasonable to take the simpler, common sensical explanation--that is, to return to the original connection of Qumran ruins to the Essenes to the Caves.
 They all fit quite nicely.
 But even if you subtract the Essenes, Qumran still exists!
 And the community that thrived there could have done the job, or at least part of it, in filling the caves with the Essene-copied scrolls!

-But let us stick to the plain facts, and we cannot go far wrong.
-Someone no doubt will theorize that the Scrolls are the products of superior intelligences visiting us from outer space--another Danniken spouting off sensational nonsense to the crowds who love such stuff, perhaps--but we know this for sure: the timing was perfect, because the discovery of the scrolls by that plucky (a nicer word than "sticky fingered") Bedouin nicknamed the "Wolf" came right at the beginning of the epochal restoration of the Jewish state--which was also a great, great fulfillment of Biblical prophecy.
+But let us stick to the plain, simpler facts, and we cannot go far wrong.
+Someone no doubt will theorize that the Scrolls are the products of superior intelligences visiting us from outer space--another Danniken spouting off sensational nonsense to the crowds who love such stuff, perhaps--but we know this for sure: the timing was perfect, because the discovery of the scrolls by that plucky (a nicer word than "sticky fingered") Bedouin nicknamed the "Wolf" came right at the beginning of the epochal restoration of the Jewish state in 1948.
+That event of the restoration of Israel as a state was also a great, great fulfillment of Biblical prophecy.
 If anyone cannot see the sentinel mark of a divine miracle of the first magnitude shining over the Dead Sea Scrolls Discovery, he or she is as good as blind and cannot see bare facts staring them in the face.--Ed.